cakephp/docs/en/appendices/3-0-migration-guide.rst

 - Backwards compatibility in :php:meth:`Cake\\Utility\\Security::rijndael()` for values encrypted prior to CakePHP 2.3.1 has been removed.
 You should re-encrypt values using a recent version of CakePHP 2.x before migrating.
-- The ability to generate blowfish hash been removed.
+- The ability to generate a blowfish hash has been removed.
 You can no longer use type "blowfish" for ``Security::hash()``.
 One should just use PHP's `password_hash()` and `password_verify()` to generate and verify blowfish hashes.
 The compability library `ircmaxell/password-compat <https://packagist.org/packages/ircmaxell/password-compat>`_.